-Focuses on purpose, implementation, and evaluation of equipment and procedures used in the diagnosis and therapeutic management of patients with cardiopulmonary disease.
-Prerequisites: completion of the Pre-Respiratory Therapy Career Studies Certificate and acceptance into pre-clinical courses.
-Lecture 1 hour.
-Laboratory 3 hours.
+Focuses on the purpose, implementation, and evaluation of equipment, and procedures used in the diagnosis and therapeutic management of patients with cardiopulmonary disease.
+Explores baseline personal health as it relates to the development and recognition of respiratory diseases or disorders.
+Prerequisites: completion of the Pre-Nursing and Allied Health (Pre-Respiratory Therapy) Career Studies Certificate and acceptance into pre-clinical courses.
+Lecture 1 hour per week.
+Laboratory 3 hours per week.
 Total 4 hours per week.